thepaperpilot/thepaperpilot.github.io/site/garden/digital-locality/index.md

 ### Decentralization

 A large motivation behind this concept is spreading influence thin.
 In the same way digital locality directly opposes the centralization of influence in the hands of the few, it opposes all sorts of centralization.
-Centralized ownership and moderation over the network leaves it vulnerable to [Enshittification](/garden/enshittification/index.md) and [other problems](https://www.rand.org/pubs/commentary/2023/01/the-digital-town-square-problem.html).
-In practice, this means such a network should be [Decentralized](/garden/decentralized/index.md), ideally built on something like the [Agentic Fediverse](/garden/fedi-v2/index.md).
+Centralized ownership and moderation over the network leaves it vulnerable to enshittification and [other problems](https://www.rand.org/pubs/commentary/2023/01/the-digital-town-square-problem.html).
+In practice, this means such a network should be [Decentralized](/garden/decentralized/index.md).

 Social media must be moderated, which means a network with digital locality will need [Decentralized Moderation](/garden/decentralized-moderation/index.md).
 There's several approaches discussed there, but ultimately the way digital locality works should overall mean users are significantly less likely to see unwanted content from influencers, advertisers, bots, spammers, or those who wish them harm.
 Users won't need to worry about their post going viral leading to a very large and unexpected amount of attention, including negative attention, directed their way.